Latin American Holiday Traditions: Celebrations & Cuisine

 Christmas Celebrations with a Twist

 • Las Posadas: Starting on December 16, folks in Mexico, Guatemala, Honduras, and parts of the southwestern U.S. reenact Mary and Joseph’s search for shelter.
-This , complete with costumes, blends Roman with the Aztec winter solstice festival.
+This procession, complete with costumes, blends Roman Catholic traditions with the Aztec winter solstice .

 • Noche de Rábanos: On December 23 in Oaxaca, Mexico, oversized radishes steal the show.
 Intricately carved into nativity scenes, folklore images, and even political caricatures, these radishes draw crowds.